ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 You'll probably want to build your own bot, though, so let's get to that.

-### Building a bot in Cocohub
+## Building a bot in CoCoHub

-Start by heading over to [Cocohub](https://cocohub.ai), and signing in or registering, if you're a first time user.
+Start by heading over to [CoCoHub](www.cocohub.ai), and signing in or registering, if you're a first time user.

 Welcome!